Nodes-Astro/Avail-Common-Errors/README.md

 ![image](https://github.com/Alping0/Avail-Common-Errors/assets/105454859/ca00cc92-637c-412e-8730-290128aefdd0)

-If you can't monitor your cpu usage and network traffic in grafana dashboard you should upgrade your grafana and prometheus to the latest versions:
+If you couldn't monitor your cpu usage and network traffic in grafana dashboard you should upgrade your grafana and prometheus to the latest versions:

 ```
 sudo apt-get upgrade -y prometheus prometheus-node-exporter